-But it is unlikely that any cancer treatment will kill every single cancer cell in the body.
-Doctors try to reduce the numbers of cancer cells so much that the remaining cells will be killed off by the body's own defences.
-Or the cells may just die off naturally.
+But it is unlikely that any chemotherapy treatment will kill every single cancer cell in the body.
+Doctors try to reduce the number of cancer cells as much as possible.
+The remaining cells will be killed off by the body's own defences (immune system) or may die off naturally.